hosseinseilani/predator-os/README.md

 Established in 2021 by Hossein Seilany, it is a polymorphic security platform for pen-testing and ethical hacking.
 It is also hardened, secure, anonymous, and privacy-focused.

 Predator Linux is based on Debian stable, kernel 6.1 and 6.6 LTS, and uses a fully customized Plasma lightweight desktop with released.
 It has a special menu of tools.
 Predator-os Linux has around 1200 pre-installed tools which is split into 40 several categories in 9 security modes.
-Predator Tools are imported from both Debian and Ubuntu repositories and the GitHub page.
-Most kernel and user configs are customized by default to prevent any hacking, or non-privileged access and reduce the attack surface. many built-in firewalls and defensive tools allow end-users to control the Predator-OS.
+Predator Tools are imported from Debian and Ubuntu repositories and the GitHub page.
+By default, most kernel and user configs are customized to prevent hacking or non-privileged access and reduce the attack surface. many built-in firewalls and defensive tools allow end-users to control the Predator OS.
 Predator also supports many privacy, anonymized, security tools, and also both to be run as Live-CD or from a USB Drive and installation mode.

-Hopefully, This OS can be beneficial for all normal and more refined users. for any suggestions or recommended contact: info.predator.os@gmail.com
+for any suggestions or recommended contact: info.predator.os@gmail.com